data2health/website/README.md

 ## Website Redesign

 CD2H is currently involved in a full redesign of its web site.
-For current status on this project, see the Website Redesign project in the Project tab above.
+For current status on this project, see the [https://github.com/data2health/website/projects/2](Website Redesign) project in the Project tab above.

 ## Funding